EntitySpaces/entityspaces.js/README.md

 The "Generated" entityspaces.js Entity and Collection
 ======================================================
 This can be generated for you by EntitySpaces Studio.
 This is what we call the "Generated" class.
-Later down the page we show a custom class where we extend this class in another file, this way we can regenerate whenver our database schema changes.
+Later down the page we show a custom class where we extend this class in another file, this way we can regenerate whenver our database schema changes and you don't have to worry about losing custom changes.

 ````javascript